Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 12.

-Hruggek saw you in battle and he liked it, as one of his favorites he grants you the following benefit:
+Hruggek saw you in battle and he liked it.

 * You have advantage on saving throws against being charmed, frightened, paralyzed, poisoned, stunned, or put to sleep.

 ```
 ```